comp-physics/Scientific-Visualization/Tutorials/creating-an-annimation.md

-# Creating an Annimation
+# Creating an Animation

-Annimations (videos) are a nice way to show the evolution of transient data over time.
+Animations (videos) are a nice way to show the evolution of transient data over time.
-This tutorial assumes that you have already opened a dataset that has multiple snapshots in time, selected a colorbar for your data, and performed the steps in [Three Steps to Nicer Visualization](three-steps-to-nice-visualization.md).
+This tutorial assumes that you have already opened a dataset that has multiple snapshots in time, selected a color bar for your data, and performed the steps in [Three Steps to Nicer Visualization](three-steps-to-nice-visualization.md).

 ## Step 1 - Frame your data

 If  your data doesn't fill the render view in Paraview, it won't fill the video frame in your video.
 The easiest way to make your data fill the frame is to click the Reset Camera Closest or Zoom Closest to Data buttons.